 Sambal belacan is an indispensable relish for many Southeast Asians who love to have a spicy kick in their dishes.
-Spicy, savory and slightly sourish (from the addition of limes), it makes food much more appetizing and goes well with almost anything.
+Spicy, savory and slightly sourish (from the addition of limes), it makes food much more appetizing and goes well with many Asian dishes.

 This simple sambal belacan recipe uses only 4 ingredients.
 That’s all you’ll really need for a simple sambal paste and that’s the way my mother used to make it.
 This is what I use: